msizzle-inthe-bizzle/Photo-Organizer/Docs/Project-Description.md

 - Processing: metadata extraction (Python script)
 - Output: organized folder structure

+##Future Work
+- Be able to delete duplicate photos for clearing space - pixel comparison?
+- Be able to prompt for which type of photos to be deleted.
+Ex: "Delete photos with a notebook in them"

 ## Technologies
 - Python
 - EXIF libraries (e.g., Pillow, exifread)